Free Mexico Travel Guide and Travel Information

 Traditions, Holidays & Festivals

-Coffeehouses are a center of social life in the city, and the Gran Café del Portal and the Café de la Parroquia are the two best-known establishments.
-To request a refill, customers clink the sides of their glasses (not cups) with their spoons.
 This clinking can be heard from the early morning to late at night.
 The story behind this custom is that a trolley driver used to ring his bell when he was a block away from the Gran Café del Portal to let the waiters know he was coming.
-When the driver died, his casket was borne on the trolley and when it passed the establishment, the customers and waiters tapped their glasses in his honor.

 The song “La Bamba,” made famous by Ritchie Valens, has its roots in the Veracruz “son” style of music, which originated in southern Veracruz state.
-It has African and Caribbean influence and is popular throughout Mexico, Latin America and the United States.
-Traditional Veracruzian music is called “Son Jarocho”.
+It has African and Caribbean influence and is popular throughout Mexico, Latin America, and the United States.

 Although there are many types of son music found in Mexico, the Son Jarocho is typically associated with the city of Veracruz.
 Other types of son include “Son Comercial”.
-This style is faster and flashier than the traditional Son Jarocho and can be heard in Mexican folkdance exhibitions, when Veracruz women with long white dresses and fans dance with partners also dressed in white.
-The Son Comercial developed in the 1940s from the Son Jarocho; in the 21st century it is so pervasive that many mistakenly believe it to be the first version.
+This style is faster and flashier than the traditional Son Jarocho and can be heard in Mexican folk dance exhibitions, when Veracruz women with long white dresses and fans dance with partners also dressed in white.
+The Son Commercial developed in the 1940s from the Son Jarocho; in the 21st century it is so pervasive that many mistakenly believe it to be the first version.

-The Casa de Cultura has a workshops for traditional music and son singers can be heard just about anytime on the main plaza (Zocalo) The Veracruz Carnaval has been celebrated every year since 1866, during the empire of Maximilian I of Mexico.
-At that time, a request was made to sponsor “Festival of Masks,” which would consist of dances at the principal social gathering sites of the city such as the main theater.
+The Casa de Cultura has a workshop for traditional music and son singers can be heard just about anytime on the main plaza (Zocalo) The Veracruz Carnaval has been celebrated every year since 1866, during the empire of Maximilian I of Mexico.
+At that time, a request was made to sponsor the “Festival of Masks,” which would consist of dances at the principal social gathering sites of the city such as the main theater.
 While the events were officially held at these locations, many residents took advantage of the celebration on the streets near these sites.
 Eventually, the event became based in the historic center of the city and focused on the Carnaval Parade of Veracruz.
-Today, the event begins with the “Burning of Bad Humor” and ends wIth the “Burial of Juan Carnaval”.
+Today, the event begins with the “Burning of Bad Humor” and ends with the “Burial of Juan Carnaval”.
 Carnaval here is the largest celebration in the country.

 How to get there & Transportation

 Veracruz is linked to Mexico City by a four-lane toll highway which also passes through Cordoba and Puebla.
 Halfway between Veracruz and Cordoba, it is connected to the La Tinaja-Cosoleacaque toll highway which goes as far as Villahermosa, Tabasco.
-Another toll highway goes to the state capital of Xalapa.

 Use these tags to read more related posts and reviews: